Library Company of Philadelphia

-The Library Company of Philadelphia (LCP) is a non-profit organization based on Locust Street in Center City Philadelphia.
-Founded in 1731 by Benjamin Franklin as a library, the Library Company of Philadelphia has accumulated one of the most significant collections of historically valuable manuscripts and printed material in the United States.
+The Library Company of Philadelphia (LCP) is a non-profit organization located on Locust Street in Center City, Philadelphia.
+Founded as a library in 1731 by Benjamin Franklin, the Library Company of Philadelphia has accumulated one of the most significant collections of historically valuable manuscripts and printed material in the United States.

-The current collection size is approximately 500,000 books and 70,000 other items, including 2,150 items that once belonged to Franklin, the Mayflower Compact, major collections of 17th-century and Revolution-era pamphlets and ephemera, maps, and whole libraries assembled in the 18th and 19th centuries.
+The current collection size is approximately 500,000 books and 70,000 other items, including 2,150 items that once belonged to Franklin, major collections of 17th-century and Revolution-era pamphlets and ephemera, maps, and whole libraries assembled in the 18th and 19th centuries.
 The collection also includes first editions of Moby-Dick and Leaves of Grass.

-Early history
+History

+18th century

 The Library Company was an offshoot of the Junto, a discussion group in colonial Philadelphia, that gravitated around Benjamin Franklin.
 On July 1, 1731, Franklin and a number of his fellow members among the Junto drew up articles of agreement to found a library, for they had discovered that their far-ranging conversations on intellectual and political themes floundered at times on a point of fact that might be found in a decent library.
-In colonial Pennsylvania at the time there were not many books; Books from London booksellers were expensive to purchase and slow to arrive.
+In colonial era Province of Pennsylvania at the time, there were not many books.
+Books from London booksellers were expensive to purchase and slow to arrive.
 Franklin and his friends were mostly of moderate means, and none alone could have afforded a representative library such as a gentleman of leisure might expect to assemble.
 By pooling their resources in pragmatic Franklinian fashion, as the Library Company's historian wrote, "the contribution of each created the book capital of all."
 Many of the first books in the collection focused on religion and education.
-It is notable that the first texts of the collection were written in English, when during the period most books held in academic and private libraries were only found in Latin.
+It is notable that the collection was in English, when during the period most books held in academic and private libraries were only found in Latin.

-The first librarian they hired, America's first, was Louis Timothee.
+Louis Timothee, the first librarian hired, was also the first librarian hired in America.
 He only held the position for a brief time.
-Until another librarian was found to replace him, Benjamin Franklin took over his duties.
+Franklin soon took over his duties until another librarian was found to replace him.
 Franklin's stint as librarian ended in 1734, when he was replaced by William Parsons, the librarian for the next 12 years.
-Robert Greenway was the fourth librarian, whose tenure lasted until 1763.
+Robert Greenway, whose tenure lasted until 1763, was the fourth librarian.

 The articles of association specified that each member after the first fifty must be approved by the directors, sign the articles, and pay the subscription.
 Admitting new members and selecting new books were the directors' ordinary duties.

 In the back of the library's 1741 catalog, Franklin mentioned that the library was accessible to people who were not members.
 Those who were not members were allowed to borrow books.
 However, they had to leave enough money to cover the cost of the book.
 Apparently, their money was given back upon returning the book.
 The privilege of being a member meant that books could be borrowed for free.
 Franklin also mentioned that the library was only open on Saturdays, for four hours in the afternoon.